-- The Independent Auditors' Report expresses an unmodified opinion on the financial statements of the Authority. - There were no material weaknesses or significant deficiencies disclosed during the audit of the financial statements as reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - No instances of noncompliance material to the financial statements of the Authority which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit.
+- The Independent Auditors' Report expresses a qualified opinion on the financial statements of the Authority as the Authority's net pension liability and the related deferred outflows and inflows of resources reported in the financial statements at November 30, 2022 is based on the June 30, 2021 Governmental Accounting Standards Board ("GASB") Statement No. 68, Accounting and Financial Reporting for Pensions, report for the State of New Jersey Public Employees' Retirement System ("PERS"), from the Division of Pensions and Benefits, Department of the Treasury, State of New Jersey (the "State").
+We were unable to obtain the June 30, 2022 GASB No. 68 report as it has not been released by the State as of the date of this report.
+The amount by which this omission would affect the net pension liability and the related deferred inflows and outflows of resources, net position, and expenses of the Authority has not been determined. - There were no material weaknesses or significant deficiencies disclosed during the audit of the financial statements as reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - No instances of noncompliance material to the financial statements of the Authority which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit.